Armstrong-lsw/SR_Self_Align/DataPreparation/DataPreparation.md

 ### For training

-for data preparation, we follow these steps.
+For data preparation, we follow these steps.
 1. For convenience, we rename raw dataset image name [can use other approaches to do this]:
     ```
     DataPreparation/datasets/train/1_rename_sor_tar.py